rancher/docs/content/k3s/latest/en/advanced/_index.md

 For advanced customization for this file you can create another file called `config.toml.tmpl` in the same directory and it will be used instead.

 The `config.toml.tmpl` will be treated as a Go template file, and the `config.Node` structure is being passed to the template.
-The following is an example on how to use the structure to customize the configuration file https://github.com/rancher/k3s/blob/master/pkg/agent/templates/templates.go#L16-L32
+[This template](https://github.com/rancher/k3s/blob/master/pkg/agent/templates/templates.go#L16-L32) example on how to use the structure to customize the configuration file.

 # Secrets Encryption Config (Experimental)
 As of v1.17.4+k3s1, K3s added the experimental feature of enabling secrets encryption at rest by passing the flag `--secrets-encryption` on a server, this flag will do the following automatically: